ubccr/ccrdocs/pages/howto/empireai.md

 ## GUI Applications and IDE Tools

-The Empire AI alpha cluster does not provide an interface for GUI-based applications or IDE tools such as VSCode, RStudio, or Jupyter Lab.
-At the present time, you may use VSCode to connect to the alpha login node; however, this may change in the future.
+The Empire AI Alpha cluster does not provide an interface for GUI-based applications or IDE tools such as VSCode, RStudio, or Jupyter Lab.
+At the present time, you may use VSCode to connect to the Alpha login node; however, this may change in the future.
 From the login node, you may use the VSCode terminal and SSH to login to the head node of your job.
 This method is not recommended and CCR staff are unable to support this.
-We recommend utilizing scripts for running R, Jupyter, or other tools.
+Some tasks can be automated within R or Jupyter using scripts that can be submitted as batch jobs.
+Though we don't provide specific documentation for this, we can offer assistance with finding potential solutions for your workflow.
 For visualization, you can transfer your data to CCR and utilize our [Open OnDemand portal](../portals/ood.md).

 ## Containers

-CCR recommends utilizing [NVIDIA containers](https://catalog.ngc.nvidia.com/containers) for use with our GPUs, as does Empire AI and our NVIDIA tech support.
-By using the same pre-built containers on CCR, EAI, and even on your workstations, you can easily transition from one system to the next.
+CCR recommends utilizing [NVIDIA containers](https://catalog.ngc.nvidia.com/containers) for use with our GPUs, as does Empire AI and our NVIDIA tech support partners.
+By using the same pre-built containers on CCR, EAI, and your personal workstations, you can easily transition from one system to the next.
 CCR provides detailed documentation on best practices for using [Python](../howto/python.md) and [containers](../howto/containerization.md) as well as a self-paced ["Using Python at CCR" course](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) in UB Learns that covers these topics in detail.
 For an example workflow of how to use the NVIDIA containers, see [here](../howto/containerization.md#example-gpu-container-workflow).

+## Acknowledging CCR & EAI

+We would appreciate you including acknowledgements of CCR and EAI resources, when appropriate, in publications.
+See [here](https://docs.ccr.buffalo.edu/en/latest/faq/#how-do-i-acknowledge-the-use-of-ccr-resources) for CCR's acknowledgement wording and [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000359451-acknowledging-use-of-empire-ai-in-a-paper-or-presentation) for Empire AI's.